reportportal/docs/docs/analysis/ManualAnalysis.md

 [ ![ImageName](img/ManualAnalysis/make_decision6.png) ](img/ManualAnalysis/make_decision6.png)

+## How to use “Analyzer suggestions”

 You also can select any step from the **“Analyzer suggestions”** with a similar log.
 Similar log is marked with a red asterisk.
 Then the defect type, the comment and linked BTS ticket (if exist) of the suggested step will be applied to the current item (there is also a possibility to apply them to other items – please, have a look at “Apply for” section).

 [ ![ImageName](img/ManualAnalysis/make_decision7.png) ](img/ManualAnalysis/make_decision7.png)

+## “History of the test” section

 You can see the **“History of the test”** – which defect type this step had in previous runs.
 You can select any item from the “History of the test”.
 Then the defect type, the comment and linked BTS ticket (if exist) of the suggested step will be applied to the current item (there is also a possibility to apply them to other items – please, have a look at “Apply for” section).

 [ ![ImageName](img/ManualAnalysis/make_decision8.png) ](img/ManualAnalysis/make_decision8.png)

+## How to select other steps for analysis

 The “Make decision” modal works not only with the current step.
 This feature allows to select other steps with “To Investigate” defect type which can be changed as well.
 For that, please, expand the **“Apply for”** section and select the needed option.